1927 (band): 1988–1989:...ish

 After a year of seeking a recording contract, 1927 were signed by Charles Fisher for his label, Trafalgar Productions in 1988.
 With Fisher producing, the group recorded their debut single, "That's When I Think of You", which was released in July 1988 and peaked at No. 6 on the ARIA Singles Chart in September 1988.
 In October 1988 the band released their second single, "If I Could", which peaked at No. 4.
 In mid-November their debut album, ...ish was released.
 Rock music historian, Ian McFarlane, described it as "brimful of stirring, stately pop rock anthems".
 It peaked at No. 1 on the ARIA Albums Chart for four weeks and stayed in the Top 50 for 46 weeks.
 It was awarded 5× platinum certification – for shipment of more than 350,000 copies.
 As of 2002, it was in the top 10 of the most successful debut albums by Australian artists.

 Two more top 20 singles from the album followed in 1989; "You'll Never Know" and "Compulsory Hero".
 In 1989 "That's When I Think of You" was released internationally, it peaked in the Top 50 on the United Kingdom Singles Chart, and just reached the United States Billboard Hot 100.
 At the ARIA Music Awards of 1989, 1927 won 'Breakthrough Artist – Single' for "That's When I Think of You" and 'Breakthrough Artist – Album' for ...ish.
 At the 1990 ceremony they won 'Best Video' for "Compulsory Hero", which was directed by Geoff Barter.
 The band added Charlie Cole on keyboards (ex-Moving Pictures) and toured Australia in support of the album and associated singles.
-By late 1989, they started work for their second album when Garry Frost announced he was leaving the band early the following year.
+By late 1989, they started work for their second album when Garry Frost announced he was leaving the band earlier the following year.

 1990–1993: The Other Side and 1927

-1927's founder Garry Frost was replaced by Dave Dwyer on guitars and keyboards and the band recorded The Other Side with Weideman as main songwriter, and Fisher and Garry producing.
+1927's founder Garry Frost was replaced by Dave Dwyer on guitars, keyboards and the band recorded The Other Side with Weideman as main songwriter, and Fisher and Garry producing.
 The Other Side, which peaked at No. 3 in July 1990, provided a Top 20 hit with "Tell Me a Story".
 McFarlane described the album as "full of lush, ambitious arrangements and well-crafted pop, but it lacked the charm and rousing choruses" of ...Ish".
 Barton left in 1992 to be replaced on drums by Phillip Campbell, and in November they released their eponymous third album, 1927 produced by Mark Opitz.
 1927 reached the Top 40 and the lead single, "Scars", reached the Top 50 but the second single, "It Ain't Love", was less successful.
 1927 were suffering financial and internal problems and disbanded in 1993.